learningequality/HookCatcher/README.md

   "description": "View of the login page when a user first visits the site."
 }
 ```
->  Please use a single JSON file for each state, but feel free to define as many states as you would like in this folder.<br>
+>  Please use a single JSON file for each state, but feel free to define as many states as you would like in this folder.

 Devs: these processes are defined by this [file](https://github.com/MingDai/HookCatcher/blob/develop/HookCatcher/HookCatcher/management/commands/webhookHandler.py)

 2. Open to the web application and nagivate to the pull request of the repository of interest.
 There, you will be prompted with two textboxes to enter the host domain urls of the head and base branches that pertain to this pull request.

-* This will schedule the rest of the processes including taking screenshots of all the states for the head and base branch, and then creating a perceptual difference of these two versions <br>
+* This will schedule the rest of the processes including taking screenshots of all the states for the head and base branch, and then creating a perceptual difference of these two versions

 Devs: these processes are defined by this [file](https://github.com/MingDai/HookCatcher/blob/develop/HookCatcher/HookCatcher/management/commands/auto-screenshot.py)

 3. For a granular test to see how the screenshotting procedure is functioning, you can generate images for a particular state defined by this [file](https://github.com/MingDai/HookCatcher/blob/develop/HookCatcher/HookCatcher/management/commands/addStateScreenshot.py)